 Self-belted Short Pants

 Figure 1.--Here we see twins wearing wool self-belted shorts in a portrait taken in 1931.
-It was their 5th birtday.
+These were button-on outfits with the belts coverung the buttons.
+This meant that the belts were actually ornamental with no practical purpose.
+It was the boys' 5th birtday.
 Click on the image for more detils.

 Self-belted shorts were a popular style of short pants for several years.
 These were shorts with belt loops.
 They came with a cloth belt done in the same color and material as the actual shorts.
-Some were done as button-on shorts.
-I'm not sure when they first appeared.
-It might have been the late 1920s.
-I know they were a common style in the 1930s and 40s.
-We also see them into the 1950s.
-We see both play shorts as well as dressy short pants masde with self belts.
+Many were done as button-on shorts with the belt covering the buttons.
+These were button-on outfits with the belts coverung the buttons.
+This meant that the belts were actually ornamental with no practical purpose.
+We are not sure when they first appeared.
+It might have been the mid-1920s.
+We know they were a common style in the 1930s and 40s.
+We also see them into the 1950s, but by that time were not button-on shorts.
+We see both play shorts as well as dressy short pants made with self belts.
 My mom bought me two pairs for camp in 1954 when I was about 11 years old.
 They were commonly offered in catalogs.
 We note them with shorts sets.
-I'm not sure about the age range, I think it was primarily about age 4-12 years.
-I believe that some camp shorts in the 1950s and 60s were offered with self-belts.
-I think this was primarily an American style.
-I'm less aware of these shorts being worn in other countries.
-I have not yet noted them in Europe.
+I'm not sure about the age range, we think it was primarily about age 4-12 years.
+We believe that some camp shorts in the 1950s and 60s were offered with self-belts.
+We think this was primarily an American style.
+We're less aware of these shorts being worn in other countries.
+We have seen some in Britainm but have not yet noted them on the Continent.
+Some long pants were also made in the same way, but the shorts seem more common.
+Several examples of these shorts have been archived on HBC.
+As far a we can tell, this was primarily an American style.
+We notice these shorts through the mid-1950s.

 Description